import numbers

 skycoord_colname : str, optional

-The name of the column containing the sky coordinates.
-If
+The name of the column containing the sky coordinates, as

 use_skycoord : bool, optional